Tags: Faculty

 UGA Geography Colloquium Series presents - "Renewal: Owning our histories and strengthening university-community partnerships."
 Davarian L. Baldwin is an internationally recognized scholar, author, and public advocate.
 He is the Paul E. Raether Distinguished Professor of American Studies and Founding Director of the Smart Cities Research Lab at Trinity College in Hartford, Connecticut.
 Baldwin is the award-winning author of several…

 Join us for the inaugural presentation of the Dr. John H. Morrow and Dr. Diane B. Morrow Lectureship Series: Matthew Delmont (Dartmouth College) will present a lecture on his recent book and research entitled, "Half American: The Heroic Story of African Americans Fighting World War II at Home and Abroad."
+A UGA Signature Lecture.
 Free and open to the public.
-Light refreshments.
 Dr. Matthew Delmont is the Frank J. Guarini Associate Dean of International Studies and…

 The American Antiquarian Society presents the following book talk: Join virtually, or in person, to hear Akela Reason discuss her new book, Politics and Memory: Civil War Monuments in Gilded Age New York (June 2025, Yale Univ Press), a rich history of Gilded Age partisan politics, aesthetics, and the creation of New York City’s Civil War monuments.
 Illuminating the historical context of Civil War soldiers’ monuments in New York City, Reason…